CTFt34m/fullstackjak/README.md

 - 👀 I’m interested in full stack web dev, python projects, and pentesting and bug bounties
 - 🌱 I’m currently learning rust
 - 💞️ I’m looking to collaborate on oss
-- 📫 How to reach me - webdevjayy on x -
+- 📫 How to reach me - webdevjayy on x - 🤝 lets connect and build together

 <!---
 fullstackjak/fullstackjak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.